 How do I book a hut?

-Always take a tent in case you can't find a hut or it is full or damaged.
+Always carry a tent in case you can't find a hut or it is damaged.

 Which huts can be booked?